scpatricio/scpatricio.github.io/_posts/2020-07-15-likelihood.md

 But the purpose of this post is not to talk about Fisher, but to explain what a likelihood function is and what it represents.
 I've been in academia since 2012, and I always realize that there are still a lot of people who don't know what a likelihood function is, or what it represents.
 So the idea of this post is to clarify that.
 So come with me and I'll explain!

 So, the likelihood function is a function that is normally used to summarize the data.
-This function carries a lot of information about the data, which is why we normally make the inference using it (Fisher's idea).
+This function carries a lot of information about it, which is why we normally make the inference using it (Fisher's idea).
 But let's move on to a more formal definition of the likelihood function:

 Let $$f(\mathbf{x}, \theta) $$ the the joint pdf of a random sample $$ \mathbf{X} = (X_1, \dots, X_n) $$.
 So, considering that we observed $$ \mathbf{X} =\mathbf{x}  $$ , the function of $$ \theta $$ defined by